 Who can be on a team?

-Depending on your campus, four to six students may form a team.
+Depending on your campus, up to eight students may form a team.
 Of course, teams with more students will be more competitive.
 Most campuses allow each school to field up to two teams, each of which must have a teacher or chaperone on site.

 Students with experience solving mathematical puzzles will have an advantage in competition, but this team-based event can be enjoyed by most students regardless of experience with mathematics or puzzle competitions.
 Our hope is that this event will convince students who don’t already love math to broaden their horizons a little, and gain a new appreciation for what math can be.

 What kinds of puzzles are these?
 How should we practice?